facebookresearch/dynalab/dynalab/tasks/README.md

 {
     "id": copy from input["uid"],
-    "answer": the answer string extracted from input["context"], "conf": <a float between 0 and 1> # the model's confidence score of the given answer; a recommended way of computing this is the product of the starting and end index, obtained by softmax across all starting and end index respectively
+    "answer": the answer string extracted from input["context"], "conf": <a float between 0 and 1> # optional, the model's confidence score of the given answer; a recommended way of computing this is the product of the probabilities corresponding to the answer span start and end indices, obtained by a softmax over span start logits, and a separate softmax over span end logits
 }
 ```